 Tip: Fast Passes run out very quick!
 If you or your children are Winnie The Pooh fans, grab a Fast Pass early!

 - Haunted Mansion – Fantasyland

 - Star Tours: The Adventures Continue – Tomorrowland

 - Space Mountain – Tomorrowland

-Top Tip: My all time favourite ride.
-Super fast paced roller coaster in almost complete darkness!
+Tip: Space Mountain is my all time favourite ride.
+It’s an extremely fast paced roller coaster in almost complete darkness!
 Grab a Fast Pass as soon as you enter the park.